NonStickFryingPan/special-assignment2/README.md

 ## Conclusion

-The bottleneck was 100% the **coverage reduction** from subsampling.
+The bottleneck was the **coverage reduction** from subsampling.

 1.  **Low Depth** → Weak statistical power.
 2.  **Weak Power** → Massive spike in False Negatives.
 3.  **High FN** → Total collapse of Recall.

 In a standard HG002 benchmark with high coverage, you’d expect these metrics to be up near **0.99**.
-These results don't show a failure of the models—they show exactly what happens when you try to do genomics with the lights turned off.
+These results show exactly what happens when you use data with very low coverage.

 ---